nhanwei/nhanwei.github.io/about/index.md

 comments: false
 ---

+### Personal Summary

-<center>Han Wei is a technical expert in Machine Learning with a professional passion in connecting the dots between business users and techies. </center>
+Han Wei is a **technical expert in Machine Learning** with a professional passion in **connecting the dots between business users and techies.**

-<center>He has strong hands-on experience in various areas of Data Science especially in marketing analytics and recommender systems.
-During his work, he has also enjoyed short stints in Australia, China and India. </center>
+He has strong hands-on experience in various areas of Data Science especially in **marketing analytics** and **recommender systems**.
+During his work, he has also **enjoyed short stints in Australia (2 weeks), China (2 months) and India (2.5 months).**

-<center>Above all, he is an avid learner of all things in data science.
-Currently, he is interested in Transfer Learning and its application with Reinforcement Learning. </center>
+Above all, he is an avid learner of all things in data science.
+Currently, he is interested in **Transfer Learning and its application with Reinforcement Learning.**

-## Features
+## Key Technical
 * Minimal, you can focus on your content
 * Responsive
 * Disqus integration